-HESI End-of-Course Examinations (EOC)
+HESI Course Competency Examinations (CCE)

-The HESI End-of Course Examinations are standardized tests that examine students in specific ATS courses.
+The HESI Course Competency Examinations are standardized tests that examine students in specific ATS courses.
 The courses are: Fundamentals of Nursing, Nursing Care of the Adult, Pharmacology, Geriatric/Mental Health Nursing, Maternity Nursing and Nursing of Children.
 Unsecured tests may be used during the course to prepare the student for the End-of-Course Examination.

-These proctored/secure examinations are given in week 13.
+These proctored/secure examinations are given in week 13 for those students who are taking the course for the first time or who are repeating the course for the second time.
 Acceptable performance is achieving the established benchmark for all tests.
 The following rules apply:

-- If the established benchmark is achieved, the student progresses in the curriculum - If the established benchmark is not achieved with the first attempt, the student may take the EOC a second time, one week later with proof of remediation.
-The second attempt must be completed by the end of the semester. - If the established benchmark is not achieved with the second attempt, the student must successfully complete NUR0930, HESI Support Seminar I (for the Fundamental course), or NUR0931 HESI Support Seminar II (for the second nursing semester courses).
+- 1. If the established benchmark is achieved, the student progresses in the curriculum. - 2.
+If the established benchmark is not achieved with the first attempt, the student may take the CCE a second time, two weeks later after submitting proof of completion of two weeks of remediation.
+The second attempt must be completed by the end of the first week of break. - I. If the established benchmark is achieved after the second attempt, the student proceeds in the program. - II.
+If the student does not achieve the established benchmark after the second attempt, the student repeats the corresponding class.
+The student may take other classes that the corresponding class is not a preor co-requisite for.
+After repeating the class, the student attempts the CCE a third time during week 13. - A. If the established benchmark is achieved after the third attempt, the student proceeds in the program.